ahmedmmkms/b2b-marketplace/cloudflare-pages-setup.md

 - The `wrangler.toml` file in the repository contains minimal configuration required for Pages.
 - The actual build command and settings should be configured in the Cloudflare dashboard as specified above.
-- The frontend build output will be in the `frontend2/dist/frontend2` directory after the build process.
+- The frontend build output will be in the `dist/frontend2` directory relative to the root directory (which is `frontend2/`).
+- The final output path from the repository root perspective will be `frontend2/dist/frontend2`.